Marina-Ananyeva/Marina-Ananyeva/README.md

 Hi 👋 My name is Marina.
-I`m a C++ developer student.
+I`m a C++ developer.

-🌱 I’m currently learning in Yandex Practicum to be a C++ developer.
+🌱 I just finished the course of Yandex Practicum "C++ developer".

-I’m gonna to look for interesting work in FinTech or in team of self-driving cars (it`s my dream).
+I’m gonna to look for interesting work in high-tech industries.
+For example, in team of self-driving cars (it`s my dream).

 ⚡ About me: